LJW0719/2023_Capstone_design_missing_person_finding_system/2_socket(server, client)_memo/readme.md

 ## 1. Socket (server, client)

++ The server sends messages to the client.
-+ The server receives the message from the client and prints it.
++ The client receives messages and checks in their memopad.

 ### (1) Server

-+
+### (2) Client

 ## Helpful Links